nfcd/mapsTo3DModels/README.md

 Welcome.
 In this repository you will find a group of geologic maps that we have converted into 3D geological models using the geo-modelling tool GemPy (https://www.gempy.org).

+*NOTE: Please update to the latest version.
+On Feb.
+28/2024, I made substantial changes to the notebooks and use as input just text files.
+This makes things more clear.
+Also, the installation of the required libraries is now much simpler.*

 # Clone the repository

 The best way to work with the resource is to clone this repository.
 This saves all material to your local machine.
 It behaves almost like a copy.